‘How to manage change – Challenges of Globalisation’ Summer School

-Taught by: Assistant Professor Maria GRITH, Erasmus University Rotterdam
+Taught by: Professor Maria GRITH, Erasmus University Rotterdam

 This course introduces the basic concepts of financial derivatives.
 The focus is on futures, forwards, options and swaps.
 Topics include no-arbitrage pricing, hedging, risk neutral probabilities and the binomial tree model.
 Emphasis is placed on the mathematical context for the discrete probabilistic models used in the analysis of derivative securities.
 The theory is illustrated through numerical examples, which are relevant for understanding the pricing and hedging mechanisms involved in the real world financial applications.

 The Business Models New Paradigms seminar examines how organizations create a value proposition and organize a profit formula in a global environment.
 In essence, a business model involves the allocation of critical resources and competences in a competitive environment over relatively long periods of time in the pursuit of the creation of value for customers and the capture of the value thus created.
 Business models are influenced by many factors such as the resources available to management, the industry and the competitive conditions, and of course the firm’s internal structure, systems, and culture.
 The seminar will cover the major business model decision-making tools.
 Particular attention is paid to processes, competencies, competitive positioning and comparative costs that drive value creation.
 Topics such as two-sided markets, free to fee businesses, ecosystems, network externalities, and servicization are also addressed.
 Participants will learn to assess why and how new and emerging business models develop in a variety of contexts (industries, countries).
 They will learn how to use methods to explore and exploit breakthrough business models.

 Taught by: Professor Mihai CUCURINGU, Oxford University